From Translation to Innovation: Why Japanese Copywriting Matters for Global Brands

 - Highlights duration and pace

-- Uses terms like 個人事業主 to match target audience
+- Uses terms like 個人事業主 to match the target audience

 Why Vocabulary Isn’t Just Language—It’s Strategy

-In Japanese copywriting, the words you choose signal who your content is for.
-This makes vocabulary one of the most important—and most overlooked—strategic levers in localization.
+In Japanese copywriting, word choice signals exactly who the content is intended for.
+Vocabulary becomes one of the most important—yet often overlooked—strategic levers in effective localization.

 - Audience-Specific Language

-- Teens and 20s: Use abbreviated words like カラコン (for カラーコンタクト), or use casual phrasing with soft slang and emojis on social.
+- Teens and 20s: Use abbreviated words like カラコン (for カラーコンタクト), or use casual phrasing with soft slang and emojis on social media

 A good example of this contrast is found in recent police department recruitment posters: